RocketLeagueMapmaking/RL-docs/docs/guide/multiplayer/03_playing.md

 - Using the vpn doesn't show your real IP address
 - If you want to play some of Lethamyr's maps from his website, you have to use a map swapper
 - If you are missing textures you have to download the [Worskhop textures](https://drive.google.com/drive/folders/1fvMMw0jGkkGr0fZpme9tWlwD3hC5LX0W) to be able to see those.
 Extract this to the `{CookedPCConsole}` folder
+- Check the [bakkesmod subreddit](https://www.reddit.com/r/bakkesmod) or the plugin's support page (or discord server)
 :::

 :::tip RLLobby